gaddyh/cognitive-tool-agent/README.md

 If grounding were perfect, could the rest of the graph use it?
 ```

-The answer is now yes.
+The current answer is yes.

 ---